 Layman knowhow – effective in treating arthritis

 Sakaravarthi keerai or Chenopodium album is a fast-growing plant in the Amaranthaceae family.
-Also known as bathua in Hindi it is widely used as greens in India, though elsewhere it is considered as a weedy menace.
+Also known as bathua in Hindi it is widely used as greens in India, though elsewhere it is considered a weedy menace.

 The genus Chenopodium comprises around 150 species of which Chenopodium album and Chenopodium quinoa (which is our regular quinoa) are considered nutritionally important.
+Two varieties are commonly used as greens in India – one completely green, and one with pink tips.

 It is found widely distributed in both the Northern and Southern hemispheres and is a common weed in all cultivated crops and orchards.
 It is even considered responsible for indirect losses in agriculture in most parts of the world as it competes for nutrients with the crops and is resistant to most herbicides.